mu-nserat/TSSC-coronavirus/README.md

 # TSSC-coronavirus
 Project Title
-One Paragraph of project description goes here
+Testing System The Symptoms of Coronavirus

 Prerequisites